-Churches have a legal responsibility to ensure that their buildings are safe and accessible – but Inclusion for those living with disabilities goes far beyond installing ramps and toilets.
+Churches have a legal responsibility to ensure that their buildings are safe and accessible – but inclusion for disabled people goes far beyond installing ramps and toilets.

 - 2016 Prophets and Seers

 Emily Richardson: Being a digital Prophet PDF.
 PowerPoint (click save or save as to open)